-2020 will forever be remembered as the year of the pandemic - there is no escape from that.
+2020 will forever be remembered as the year of the pandemic - there is no escaping that.
 But while the pandemic forced changes on Energy Cities, just as it did for our member cities, we continued to deliver on our promise to democratise, decarbonise and decentralise the energy transition.

-The pandemic also reminded us that the energy and value of cities is found in its people.
+The pandemic also reminded us that the energy and value of cities resides in its people.
 Whether it is sharing ideas, trading goods or building solidarity - cities are for people.

-From Vienna to Barcelona, from Helsinki to Dunkirk, there is no shortage of examples of cities who are building better cities for people with climate neutrality strategies, sometimes targeting energy independence and sometimes a broader transition.
+From Vienna to Barcelona, from Helsinki to Dunkirk, there is no shortage of examples of cities that are improving themselves for people with climate neutrality strategies, sometimes targeting energy independence and sometimes a broader transition.

-Whether this should be done is no longer a question today: energy neutrality must be achieved in the big cities, it has become an obligation.
-And the mayors of metropolitan cities and mediumsized towns are well aware of this new responsibility.
+Whether this should be done is no longer question: energy neutrality must be achieved in the big cities.
+And the mayors of metropolitan cities and medium- sized towns are well aware of this new responsibility.